d3/d3-scale/README.md

     .interpolate(d3_interpolate.hcl);
 ```

 See [d3-interpolate](https://github.com/d3/d3-interpolate) for more interpolators.
-Note: the default interpolator, [value](https://github.com/d3/d3-interpolate#value), **may reuse return values**.
-For example, if the range values are objects, then the default interpolator always returns the same object, modifying it in-place.
+Note: the default [value](https://github.com/d3/d3-interpolate#value) interpolator **may reuse return values**.
+For example, if the range values are objects, then the value interpolator always returns the same object, modifying it in-place.
 If the scale is used to set an attribute or style, this is typically acceptable; however, if you need to store the scale’s return value, you must specify your own interpolator or make a copy as appropriate.

 <a name="continuous_ticks" href="#continuous_ticks">#</a> <i>continuous</i>.<b>ticks</b>([<i>count</i>])